Putting schools at the heart

 We need to make sure every school can meet their community's needs."

-Jack Boyle, PPTA president
+Melanie Webber, PPTA president

 Māori and Pasifika teachers go above and beyond to support and care for their students and whānau.
 We're calling for more staff, so the load is shared fairly.